kongware/ftor/README.md

 ## Todo (readme)

+- [ ] explain type system terminology
+- [ ] refinement types for monomorphic literal and maybe constructor types
-- [ ] run-time type systems can have predicative types (explicit type refinements)
+- [ ] type variables that are bound to literal values lack of refinement types
-- [ ] limited support of subtype polymorphism (prototyping) and no support of type variants at all
+- [ ] limited support of subtype polymorphism (e.g. no subtype variants)
 - [ ] nominal and structural typing and why to prefer the latter
 - [ ] bounded polymorphism without the prototype system
 - [ ] typed functions and data types are enforced in most cases
 - [ ] no typed const/let declarations possible
+- [ ] literal values are always as polymorphic as possible
-- [ ] how to avoid establishing dependencies to the type checker
+- [ ] avoid establishing dependencies to the type checker
 - [ ] constructor types, tagged unions and enums
 - [ ] restrict the use of side effects with a special IO type
 - [ ] variadic functions only via rest parameter (not `arguments`)
 - [ ] built-in operators are not type safe
 - [ ] intersection/differ types
-- [ ] how to remedy the deficiencies of Javascript's type system, particularly the primitve types
+- [ ] single tuples/records are invalid
+- [ ] homogenuous tuples/records are invalid

 # 1. Type systems